Narayamy/CP-ComputerProgramming/README.md

-# This repository shows my work in Computer Programing
+# This repository shows my work in Computer Programming